Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Dark matter power spectrum

 \section{Dark matter power spectrum}

 The matter power spectrum gives important insight into how matter clusters at different length scales, and its evolution in time is by now quite accurately known for \acs{LCDM} \citep[e.\,g.][]{Jenkins1998}, even when baryonic effects are included \citep{Springel2018}.
 The power spectrum is also a particularly important diagnostic for a comparison of \ac{FDM} with \ac{CDM}, because the former is expected to suppress structure formation at scales smaller than $λ_{\mtext{dB}}$ due to the Heisenberg uncertainty principle.
+Due to the use of \ac{CDM} \acp{IC}, our results demonstrate to what extent the dynamics of the Schrödinger–Poisson \cref{eq:fdm-schroedinger,eq:fdm-poisson} affect the clustering of matter compared to \ac{CDM}, even without the initial suppression present in a \q{realistic} \ac{FDM} cosmology (cf.~\cref{sec:fdm-ics}).

-In \Cref{fig:power-spectra-fdm-vs-linear}, we show the time evolution of the matter power spectra of \ac{FDM} at our highest resolution of $8640^3$ cells in a \SI{10}{\per\hHubble\Mpc} box.
+In \cref{fig:power-spectra-fdm-vs-linear}, we show the time evolution of the matter power spectra of \ac{FDM} at our highest resolution of $8640^3$ cells in a \SI{10}{\per\hHubble\Mpc} box.
 From the top left to the bottom right panel, we show redshifts from $z = 63$ to $z = 3$, and compare to expectations from linear theory.
 In particular, the bottom of each panel gives the ratio of the measured \ac{FDM} power to the linear theory power spectrum used for initializing the simulation.
 At high redshifts and at small $k$, \ac{FDM} accurately follows linear theory, with modes growing independently with the same linear growth factor, just like \ac{CDM} does, so that the pattern of random fluctuations of our particular realization around the smooth initial input spectrum is preserved in time.
 Beginning at scales around $k ≈ \SI{10}{\hHubble\per\Mpc}$ and a redshift of $z ≈ 15$, signs of mildly non-linear evolution are apparent, which manifest themselves in a stronger than linear growth of power.
 This non-linear evolution becomes quickly more pronounced in a way reminiscent of \ac{CDM}, except that on the smallest resolved scales, for $k ≥ \SI{1000}{\hHubble\per\Mpc}$, the non-linear growth appears sluggish and lagging behind that seen on larger scales.